Liberalism in China: People's Republic of China

+Maoist era

 The ascendancy of Mao Zedong and the establishment of the People's Republic of China in 1949 brought the liberal impulse to its lowest level.
-Ideological witchhunts were organized against the (real or imaginary) followers of Hu Shih, and their values were ceaselessly derided as bourgeois delusions which could only weaken the nation.
+Ideological attacks were organized against the followers of Hu Shih, and their values were ceaselessly derided as bourgeois delusions which could only weaken the nation.

+Late 1970s-1980s

+Liberal ideas increased their influence in China after the end of the Cultural Revolution.
+In the late 1970s, liberalism developed as a loose intellectual faction including proponents of humanist Marxism, critics of the government, and humanist writers.
+These intellectuals generally sought to emphasize the cosmopolitan aspects of the May Fourth legacy in support of Deng Xiaoping's reforms.

-With the collapse of Mao's ideology on his death, seeds of regeneration which had lain dormant gradually came to life.
-Liberal ideals like intellectual freedom, the separation of powers, civil society and the rule of law were reexamined in the light of the destruction wrought by the Communist party which had been so vociferous in denigrating them.
+After the end of the Mao-era, ideals like intellectual freedom, the separation of powers, civil society and the rule of law were reexamined in the light of the destruction wrought by the Chinese Communist Party which had been so vociferous in denigrating them.
 Starting in the Cultural Revolution, many younger people experienced virtual conversions to liberalism.
-This process was given further impetus by the Tiananmen Square protests leading up to the massacre of June 4, 1989.
+This process was given further impetus by the 1989 Tiananmen Square protests and massacre.
 The democracy movement espoused (however imperfectly) many liberal doctrines.
 Among the key figures were Wang Ruoshui (1926–2002), who while remaining a Marxist humanist reconfigured this doctrine along liberal lines, and Liu Xiaobo (1955–2017), initially a literary critic, who broke with Marxism to combine existentialist themes with liberalism.

+Since the 1990s

-In the 1990s the liberal wing of the remnant of the pro-democracy movement re-emerged following the Tiananmen crackdown, including figures like Qin Hui, Li Shenzhi, Zhu Xueqin, Xu Youyu, Liu Junning and many others.
+In the 1990s the liberal wing of the remnant of the pro-democracy movement re-emerged following the 1989 Tiananmen Square protests and massacre, including figures like Qin Hui, Li Shenzhi, Wang Yuanhua, Zhu Xueqin, Xu Youyu, Liu Junning and many others.
 The writings of Gu Zhun (1915–1974) were rediscovered, providing evidence of a stubborn core of liberal values that the communist movement had failed to extinguish.
 Ranged against the liberals are the Chinese New Left and populist nationalism.

+After the 1989 Tiananmen Square protests and massacre, support among intellectuals support for cultural conservatism increased and support for liberal reform and liberal democracy decreased.
+Support for separation of powers also decreased.
+Post-crackdown, some liberals increasingly emphasized neoliberalism and the belief that the market was the most effective guarantor of political liberty.
 Chinese liberalism itself tends to divide into market liberalism, impressed by the US as a political model and adhering to the doctrines of Hayek and other neoliberals, and left-liberalism, more aligned with European social democracy and the welfare state.
-These tendencies continue to evolve in an uneasy state of tension.
-Nonetheless, Chinese liberalism has clearly emerged in its social democratic form is even influencing the doctrinal evolution of the Chinese Communist Party.
+These tendencies continue to develop in a state of tension.

 Li Keqiang is viewed as a liberal in China's ruling elite, advocating for economic liberty.
 Wang Yang is viewed as a liberal in China's ruling elite, representing a school of thought that advocates for gradual political liberalization.